LC-ContentLib/ContentLib/docs/docs/enemy-creation/coding-ai.md

 We should be careful about using random, as it is still possible that, as an example, some `if` statement might have a different outcome due to some small desync, and then our randomly generated numbers become desynced across players.

-One way to ensure we don't get desync is to use [ClientRpc](#networking---unity-docs) and [ServerRpc](networking---unity-docs) methods, as those are networked.
+One way to ensure we don't get desync is to use [ClientRpc](#clientrpc)'s and [ServerRpc](#serverrpc)'s methods, as those are networked.
 To be able to use these methods like in Unity, we can use [Unity Netcode Patcher](https://github.com/EvaisaDev/UnityNetcodePatcher).
-It is already set up in the example enemy project.
+It is already set up in the example-enemy template project.

 ## Making More Complex AI